 " If only these were go-faster badges "

-Being sent into the medieval times is not all rainbows and butterflies, not everyone was a king who has more wives than fingers.
-The infotainment isn’t exactly as knobby as a Peugeot’s, neither is it great but you’ll find your way.
-A sea of black panels or scratchy bits but hey, what do you expect when it has got Golf GTI's performance at the price of a 1.4 Golf?
+Being sent into the medieval times is not all rainbows and butterflies, not everyone was a king who had more wives than fingers.
+The infotainment isn’t as knobby as a Peugeot’s, neither is great but you’ll find your way.
+A sea of black panels or scratchy bits but hey, what do you expect when it has got Golf GTI performance at the price of a 1.4 Golf?
 As a novelty or a cherry on the cake, there are only fifty of these running in the country.

 Little did I know a car can offer so much when its most outstanding features are metal kick plates, a manual transmission and Recaro seats.
 It is likely the best driver’s car here when the MX-5 is only available with an automatic transmission while a GT86 doesn’t possess the shove.
 Granted it is nearly twice the price of a Fiesta S but think of the ST as AMG to Mercedes.
 So is Lexapro or is this better?
 This is.